Abhishek Sharma 'looks good' to play against Pakistan: Varun Chakravarthy | Sports-Games

 - India

-Abhishek Sharma looks good to play the marquee T20 clash against Pakistan, said India spinner Varun Chakravarthy on Thursday. ''As far as I have spoken to him he looks good, he did some practice today also.
-He told me he is on the way,'' said Chakravarthy, who starred with the ball in the win over Namibia here.
-India play arch-rivals Pakistan in Colombo on Sunday.
-Abhishek, who missed the game against Namibia due to a stomach infection, was discharged from hospital here on Wednesday.
+Swashbuckling opener Abhishek Sharma, who is recuperating from a stomach infection, looks good to play the marquee T20 clash against Pakistan on Sunday, India spinner Varun Chakravarthy has said.
+Abhishek missed the game against Namibia here on Thursday due to the infection that had required two days hospitalisation. ''As far as I have spoken to him he looks good, he did some practice today also.
+He told me he is on the way,'' said Chakravarthy, who starred with the ball in the 93-run over Namibia here.
 At the toss, India captain Suryakumar Yadav had said that Abhishek will miss a game or two before regaining full fitness.
 Sanju Samson opened alongside Ishan Kishan in Abhishek's absence.
+Defending champions India are unbeaten in the tournament, having won their lung-opener against the USA on Saturday last.
+It is understood that his training session in Colombo will be an indicator of his readiness for the high-pressure game.
+If he bats for a long duration like he normally does during nets, then he is likely to be available for the match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)